hashicorp/go-kms-wrapping/README.md

 [![Godoc](https://godoc.org/github.com/hashicorp/go-kms-wrapping?status.svg)](https://godoc.org/github.com/hashicorp/go-kms-wrapping)

-*NOTE*: Currently no compatibility guarantees are provided for this library; we expect tags to remain in the `0.x.y` range.
-Function signatures, interfaces, etc. may change at any time.
+*NOTE*: This is version 0 of the library.
+The `main` branch contains version 2, which provides a more modularized approach and the ability to run wrappers as plugins.
+This branch is expected to contain only necessary backports, not further development.
+Additionally, currently no compatibility guarantees are provided for this version.

 Go-KMS-Wrapping is a library that can be used to encrypt things through various KMS providers -- public clouds, Vault's Transit plugin, etc. It is similar in